tferrari92/automate-all-the-things/README.md

 Finally, it will create the ArgoCD [application resources](argo-cd/) for our app, which will be watching the [/helm/my-app/backend](helm/my-app/backend) and [/helm/my-app/frontend](helm/my-app/frontend) directories in our repo, and automatically create all the resources it finds and apply any future changes me make there.
 The [/helm/my-app directory](helm/my-app) simulates what would be our K8S infrastructure repository.

+If you want to know more about Helm, [here's another Nana video](https://youtu.be/-ykwb1d0DXU).

 <br/>

 ## Instructions